KDE/documentation-docs-krita-org/reference_manual/sharing_krita_logs.rst

 .. note::

     In Windows you can simply paste this path into the file browser textbox on the top bar and it will find you the file.

+    .. versionchanged:: 4.2.9

+        Before version 4.2.9, this file is not created.
+To find the system information, you need to look for the file mentioned in :ref:`Krita Usage Log <krita_usage_log>`

 .. _getting_backtrace: